 Instalab

-The dream of slowing or even reversing aging has long belonged to the realm of myth, miracle diets, and Silicon Valley optimism.
-But for the first time, biologists have a molecular tool that could, in theory, reprogram the biology of aging itself.
-That tool is CRISPR, the now-famous gene-editing system that allows scientists to cut, replace, or silence DNA with extraordinary precision.
+The dream of reversing aging once belonged to myth, miracle diets, and Silicon Valley optimism.
+But for the first time, scientists have a molecular tool that could reprogram the biology of aging itself.
+That tool is CRISPR—the gene-editing system that can cut, replace, or silence DNA with extraordinary precision.
 Its discovery transformed molecular biology in less than a decade, and its medical ambitions are even greater: to treat disease by rewriting the genetic code.

 Instalab Research